jakerudolph/matlab_standards/matlab_standards.md

 ## Units

-**Description:** Variable names **MUST** be documented, either in the variable name, or as end-of-line comments in square brackets.
+**Description:** Variable units **MUST** be documented, either in the variable name, or as end-of-line comments in square brackets.
 Prefer end-of-line comments if addition to the variable name will make it excessively long.

 **Rationale:** Maintain readability by using concise variable names.